 He opened the bottle and brought it over with a matching glass, a large shallow goblet with Monasticity printed on it in gothic red script.

-Presently he’d be with his teenaged ‘lover,’ Christine.
-Knowing him, right now they’d probably be having a ‘sixty nine.’
+Presently he’d be with his teenage ‘lover,’ Christine.
+Knowing him, right now they’d probably be having a ‘sixty-nine.’
 Yuk, the thought made her feel sick.

 She traced her nails over the gilded title above the ‘pictorial onlay,’ as she knew it to be properly called.
 The Children’s Golden Treasure Book.
 And beneath the onlay, the words, ‘Brimful of Joyous Entertainment.’
 Hah, if only she could feel joyous!